evillan0315/codegen-cli/docs/cli-usage.md

 ### `aicli login <provider>`

 Initiates the OAuth login flow to authenticate the CLI with the backend service.
+This command will open a browser window for you to complete the authentication process.

 **Usage:**